Red Dean: Testing

 For air testing, Canberra WD956 was delivered to Wisley Airfield near the Vickers plant on 8 August 1951.
 It was then sent to RAF Hurn for fitting with launch rails.
 It returned to Wisely and made its first carriage test flight with motor-less WTV.2 missiles in October 1953 and follow-up tests in May 1954 to test the jettison system.
 A second aircraft, WD942, was similarly modified and sent to Woomera awaiting the missiles.
 Meanwhile, to test the effects of the rocket motor on the wing of the aircraft, a test rig was constructed consisting of a section of a Canberra wing mounted in an A-frame system that could be rotated to change the simulated angle of attack.

 "Live" testing began in June 1954 with semi-complete designs, the WRV.4C containing the seeker and the WTV.4E with the proposed proximity fuse.
-On the first live test flight, the shear pin that held the missile to the rail was noted to be too strong; when the missile motor fired its thrust was enough, even briefly, to cause the aircraft to yaw significantly.
+On the first live test flight, the shear pin that held the missile to the rail was found to be too strong; when the missile motor fired its thrust was enough, even briefly, to cause the aircraft to yaw significantly.
 On the second flight, the pin was improperly installed and failed to shear at all.
 The resulting yaw caused the plane to flip over on its back before the missile finally broke free and the aircraft lost almost 20,000 ft altitude while recovering.
 A delay ensued while a new latching system was developed.
 A further delay ensued after the aircraft rolled off the runway due to a brake failure on 21 September 1955, and its duties were taken over by WD942, which returned to the UK on 28 September.